freundTech/htmlDE/README.md

 Transparent window backgrounds (which you can click through) are also supported.

 htmlDE plans on offering a wide variety of plugins, to access the system.
-Currently only a plugin to run system commands exists, but plugins for working with virtual desktops, taskbars, system trays and more are planned.
+Currently supported plugins are:
+* cmd: Run system commands
+* desktops: Manage virtual desktops
+* windows: Create and handle multiple htmlDE windows
+* taskbar: Tools for creating a taskbar
+* corefunctions: Helperfunctions used by other plugins

+Planned plugins are:
+* systemtray: Tools for creating a System Tray
+* dbus: Send and receive dbus messages
+* mpris2: Control music players
+* system: Access battery status, system load and more
+* sound: Control and read pc volume